 The CARL box was connected to the back of the geiger counter using two 1-3/4" long wooden dowels.
 The dowels were drilled down the center and a pair of 2" 6-32 machine screws secure the box to the counter.
 The dowel length was chosen to allow the counter's cover latch mechanism to continue to function.
 A set of small holes were drilled in the side of the two boxes for the wires to pass through, a wire tie secures the wires to the dowel.

 It is a good idea to measure the background radiation levels before measuring a suspect item.
-If the background alpha+beta level reads 150 counts in 10 minutes, then you know that a rock that measures 300 counts is somewhat "warm".
+If the background beta+gamma level reads 150 counts in 10 minutes, then you know that a rock that measures 300 counts is somewhat "warm".
 If you get readings in the thousands/minute or higher, you might want to leave the area.

 The soft/off/loud switch controls the click volume from the miniature speaker.
 The display light switch turns on a white LED that is mounted near the LCD for reading in low light conditions.